cybrneon/head-md-future-of-drawing/README.md

 # Project Morpheus
-Project Morpheus is a stimulating creative AI assistant that seamlessly integrates with your morning routine with the goal of escaping reality for a moment using drawing and storytelling.
+Project Morpheus is an AI assistant that narrates stories to you while drawing with your eyes closed.
 <br>
 <br>
 This project is the result of a semester workshop on drawing at the Master Media Design, HEAD-Genève.